pkmn/ai/DESIGN.md

 TODO need some way to let users register releases AND link log fetching data

-monitor = component on the docker server, sends heartbeat requests to sim and if disconnected for 15 minutes sim and/or helper sends message to discord server
+controller = component on the docker server, sends heartbeat requests to sim and if disconnected for 15 minutes sim and/or helper sends message to discord server

 ```